 Interests others than Computer Science

 Being interested in China, I'm trying to learn Chinese and understand this fascinating country and its people.
-Since 2012, I'm practicing Tai Chi, and helping my teacher building up his Tai Chi school in Shanghai.
+Since 2012, I'm practicing Tai Chi, now having returned to Berlin I am working as an assistant teacher in my wife's Tai Chi school in Berlin, Friedenau.